-Autogenic drainage (AD), or selfdrainage, is an airway clearance most useful for people with CF who have large volumes of mucus.

-AD can be adapted to suit your needs.
-It can be combined with a PEP® or Flutter® device and can be done in modified postural drainage positions or sitting.
+Autogenic drainage (AD), or self-drainage, is an airway clearance most useful for people with CF who have large volumes of mucus.
+It can be adapted to suit individual needs.
+It can be combined with a PEP or flutter device and can be done in modified postural drainage positions or sitting.
 It requires a great deal of concentration and intuition, and it may take some time to learn the technique.